theo-armour/pages/13-technology-applied-sciences/computing-ai-artificial-intelligence/0-ai-journal.md

 * Share with uHale app

+## 2024-11-09

+Help me collaboratively develop a well-structured and effective prompt through an interactive Q&A session.
+Start by asking me clear, specific questions about the purpose, audience, tone, desired output format, and ethical considerations of the prompt.
+For each question, offer a few options or suggestions to guide my responses while remaining adaptable to my unique requirements.

+After each iteration, summarize the refined elements of the prompt so far, and identify areas that need further clarity or detail.
+Include strategies or examples where helpful, such as templates for specific domains (e.g., technical documentation, creative writing, or customer support).
+Continue refining until we arrive at a clear, actionable, and contextually appropriate prompt that aligns with my goals.

 ## 2024-11-04

 Mother and father wild turkeys proudly tending their brood of poult in a nest in the forest.